mzkhalid039/DWBuilder/README.md

 ```
 This script generates an initial configuration that needs additional refinement along a, b and c-directions.
 To determine the optimal interface distance along the a, b, and c axes, you can either perform static DFT or forcefield simulations.
 Additionally, you may need to explore various interfacial configurations to identify the thermodynamically stable structure.

+# Questions/Contributions
+If you have any questions, find an issue you can get in contact with [me](mailto:zeeshan.khalid039@gmail.com).
+This project is currently under development.

 # License
 [MIT](./LICENSE).